 Single Sign-On (SSO)

-Brightspace allows developers to authenticate users into their third-party edtech products.
-Users have to sign in with their Brightspace credentials.
-This process is called single sign-on (SSO).
+Brightspace allows developers to authenticate users into their third-party apps by having the user sign in with their Brightspace credentials.
+This process is called SSO - or single sign-on.

-A product can either create an account for a new user who signs in with their Brightspace credentials or match the user with an existing account stored in the product’s database.
-While many products match users based on their email addresses listed in Brightspace, there are several reasons why developers should choose a different identifier.
-Note that the authentication process will never expose the user's Brightspace password to the product.
+An app can either create an account for a new user who signs in with their Brightspace credentials or match the user with an existing account stored in the app's database.
+While many apps match users based on their email address listed in Brightspace, there are several reasons why you should choose a different identifier.
+Note that the authentication process will never expose the user's Brightspace password to the app.

-Once a user is authenticated, the product can start to communicate with the user's Brightspace environment.
+Once a user is authenticated, the app can start to communicate with the user's Brightspace environment.
 This is where the API comes in.

 Content Integration

-Through the API, products that authenticate a user through Brightspace can make requests back to the authenticated users' Brightspace environment.
-This means that developers can generate resources that appear for the user in Brightspace.
-Content integration lets develop products talk to Brightspace while maintaining the user's experience in the product.
+Through the API, apps that authenticate a user through Brightspace can make requests back to authenticated users' Brightspace environment.
+This means that your app can generate resources that appear for the user in Brightspace.
+Content integration lets your app talk to Brightspace while maintaining the user's experience in the app.

-For example, a teacher can log into a product with their Brightspace credentials and assign a lesson from the product.
-Then the developer can remake actions as the teacher and sends the necessary information to Brightspace to generate the lesson and post it to the teacher's specified course.
+For example, a teacher can log into your app with their Brightspace credentials and assign a lesson from your app.
+Your app then acts as the teacher and sends the necessary information to Brightspace to generate the lesson and post it to the teacher's specified course.

 The Brightspace API allows apps to read, create, or modify a variety of resources in the user's Brightspace environment, including: